Sitaram Bhartia Institute of Science & Research

 If done with other ligament reconstruction, the rehabilitation depends on which other ligament is reconstructed.

 Postero-lateral Corner injuries

 This is a part of the knee on the back of the outer aspect of the knee.
 It primarily consists of two parts the popliteus tendon and the lateral collateral ligament.

 More often than not it always requires reconstruction.
 It is usually never present in isolation and is associated with ACL or PCL tears that are reconstructed at the same time.

 The other legs semitendinosus and gracilis (hamstring tendons) are fashioned into both or one of these ligaments and fixed to the thigh and leg bone at their respective locations.

 The patient is kept on a long knee brace for the first two weeks then a hinge knee brace with crutches or a walker.
 Movement is permitted out of the brace but in prone position.

 Multiple ligament injury to the knee

 This severe damage occurs in serious accidents.
 The knee often dislocates, or becomes severely unstable.
-It becomes impossible to even move the leg in one piece.
-Any attempt at putting load on the leg makes the knee give way.
+It becomes impossible to even move the leg in bed.
+Any attempt at putting load on the leg makes the knee 'give way'.
 In early stages, there is bluish discolouration of the knee due to the blood seeping out under the skin.
-In severe injuries, there may occur damage to the nerves and vessels of the leg, and may make this injury limb threatening.
-Patients with low demands can be managed by immobilization and physiotherapy.
-Those in demanding lifestyle and in sports need surgical reconstruction of ligaments.
-These operations are hightly specialized, and only few surgeons experienced in this field can perform them well.
+In severe injuries, there may occur damage to the nerves and vessels of the leg, and may make this injury limb-threatening.
+Most young and active patients would need surgery for these injuries.
+These operations are highly specialized, and only few surgeons experienced in this field can perform them well.
 Post surgery physiotherapy is an important part of overall treatment.